RWTH-EBC/FiLiP/CONTRIBUTING.md

 All created or modified function should be documented properly.
 Try to follow the structure already present.
-If possible, write a little doctest example into the docstring to make clear to user what the desired output of your function is.
+If possible, write a little doctest example into the docstring to make clear to the user what the desired output of your function is.
 All non-self-explanatory lines of code should include a comment.
 Although you will notice that not all docstring are already in this style, we use the google-style for docstrings, e.g.